-These versions also limited the number of files and folders to 65,535.
-This number limit and the size limit above are both limitations of the Zip file format.
+These older WinZip versions were also limited as to the number of files and folders that could be zipped.
+The upper number limit was 65,535.
+This number limit, as well as the size limit above, are both part of the original Zip file format.

-For all practical purposes, the Zip64 extended format eliminates these size and number restrictions.
-Using the extended format, the member file size, Zip file size, and number of member files you can add to a Zip file are limited only by your system's resources.
+Beginning with WinZip 9.0 and WinZip Command Line Support Add-On 1.1 (released in 2004), a Zip64 extension to the Zip file format was introduced.
+All releases since that time, including the current release of WinZip and the WinZip Command Line Support Add-On include this Zip file format extension.
+For all practical purposes, the Zip64 extended format eliminates size and number restrictions.
+When the extended format is used, the member file size, Zip file size, and number of member files you can add to a Zip file are limited only by your system's resources.

-With the Zip64 extensions to the Zip file format enhancement, Zip files of 18,446,744,073,709,551,615 bytes (2 to the 64th power) are possible.
-This is 16 exabytes, or over 16 billion gigabytes.
-Over 4 billion files and folders can be included in a Zip file.
+For reference purposes, with the Zip64 extensions to the Zip file format enhancement, Zip files of 16 exabytes, which is over 16 billion gigabytes (or 2 to the 64th power bytes) are possible.
+Likewise, over 4 billion files and folders can be included in a Zip file.

 Note: One additional limit involves the maximum length of a fully qualified file name (path + name).
 The maximum length is 250 characters.
 This is a limit built into Windows.
 It is not a WinZip limit nor a limit of the Zip file format.
 Although there is no direct limit on the number of folder levels allowed, the character length limit prevents too many levels from being added.